Next to cost, patient recruitment, enrollment, and retention are top concerns for sponsors, sites, and others involved in clinical trials.

 Will virtual clinical trials ease these challenges and reduce the 90% failure rate?
 Not yet.

-What do we mean by virtual clinical
+What do we mean by virtual clinical trials?

 Virtual clinical trials, or siteless clinical trials, use videoconferencing, wearable technology, mobile apps, and similar tools to solve patient-related challenges.
 Instead of driving to a site multiple times during a study, patients can send and receive information and medications remotely.
 They can get screened or chat with their study team via phone or video and complete surveys using an app.